nicklausroach/sprocketship/README.md

 ### Exhaustive Options for Stored Procedure Configuration

 ```
-name: The name of the procedure
 database: The name of the database where the procedure will be stored
 schema: The name of the schema where the procedure will be stored
 language: The language of the procedure definition
 execute_as: caller or owner
+use_role: The role you'd like to own the procedure
 args:
     - name: Name of argument
       type: Type of argument
       default: (Optional) default value for the argument
-returns: The return type
+returns: The return type, this can include the `NOT NULL` option
 comment: Explanation of the procedure
 ```